 “You are going to have to decide what type of leader you want to be.”
 This is one of the critical thoughts I use to open conversations with new team members striving toward a first management position.

 This comment is usually met with a blank stare and comes across to most as jarring.
 Most want to climb the corporate ladder, as we typically call it, but few come at this first position with any grand vision for what type of manager they want to be.

 I opened my career out of college by starting my own independent sales representative organization, thanks to a family friend who took a chance on me and gave me my first opportunity.

 Later, I was blessed to move into the housewares industry with a company that had a corporate culture that genuinely valued people.
 While I didn’t always have inspiring managers guiding me, the overarching culture was rewarding, inspiring and inclusive.
-It was a culture that made me feel as if was part of something larger myself.
+It made me feel as if I was part of something larger than myself.
 It motivated me to strive to be the best while teaching me teamwork with a group of co-workers I could always trust to have my back.

 This culture drove loyalty and longevity with staff that, over time, became personally invested.
 It created team members that I watched make incredible personal sacrifices for the greater good of the team and the organization.

 Unknown to me, over time, this culture guided my personal views on what a manager should be and shaped my vision of a strong leader.